Damascus: Sufism

 Sufism throughout the second half of the 20th century has been an influential current in the Sunni religious practises, particularly in Damascus.
 The largest women-only and girls-only Muslim movement in the world happens to be Sufi-oriented and is based in Damascus, led by Munira al-Qubaysi.
 Syrian Sufism has its stronghold in urban regions such as Damascus, where it also established political movements such as Zayd, with the help of a series of mosques, and clergy such as Abd al-Ghani al-Nabulsi, Sa'id Hawwa, Abd al-Rahman al-Shaghouri and Muhammad al-Yaqoubi.

 Historical sites

+The Ancient City of Damascus was inscribed on the World Heritage List in 1979.
+Beginning with the Aramaic kingdom (11th-7th centuries BC), Damascus grew into the political and urban hub for the region.
+Today, the ancient city encompasses over 125 cultural heritage sites that represent Damascus's long history, including archaeological and architectural remains from the Hellenistic, Roman, Byzantine, Islamic, and Ottoman periods.
+Tragically, ongoing conflict and war continues to threaten the archaeological heritage and prevent archaeological discovery of Damascus.